martinpanev6/Programming-Fundamentals-with-JS---Software-engineering-course-from-Softuni/README.md

 # Programming-Fundamentals-with-JS---Software-engineering-course-from-Softuni
-I present my projects from the present software engeneering course - "Programming Fundamentals with JS" - performing by Softuni.
+I present my projects from the present software engeneering course - "Programming Fundamentals with JS" - performed by Softuni.